privacyguides/privacyguides.org/docs/ai-chat.md

 ![Brave Logo](assets/img/ai-chat/leo.svg){align=right}

-**Brave Leo** is an AI assistant available inside the [Brave browser](desktop-browsers.md#brave), a browser which we recommend.
+**Brave Leo** is an AI assistant available inside the [Brave browser](brave.com), a browser we [recommend](tools/#private-web-browsers).

 Brave Leo supports a variety of models, including open-weights models from Meta and Mistral, and proprietary models from Anthropic.
+We **strongly recommend** that you use **open-weights models**, because **Brave self-hosts them** and for those open-weights models, they **discards all chat data** after you close your session.

-Additionally, the ["Bring Your Own Model"](https://brave.com/blog/byom-nightly/) feature allows you to use one of your local AI models directly in Brave.
+Additionally, the ["Bring Your Own Model"](https://brave.com/blog/byom-nightly/) (BYOM) feature allows you to use one of your local AI models directly in Brave.

 [:octicons-home-16: Homepage](https://brave.com/leo){ .md-button .md-button--primary }
 [:octicons-eye-16:](https://brave.com/privacy/browser/#brave-leo){ .card-link title="Privacy Policy" }
 [:octicons-info-16:](https://github.com/brave/brave-browser/wiki/Brave-Leo){ .card-link title="Documentation" }

 </div>
-Brave self-hosts the open models and for the Brave-hosted models, Brave discards all chat data after you close Leo.
+The default model is Mixtral, which has a low rate limit of 5 messages per hour.
+However, you can switch to the Llama model, which has "no" rate limits.

 Leo can enhance its knowledge through web searches, similar to Microsoft Copilot.
-However, Brave's AI solution still faces challenges with multi-language support.
-Leo AI is available on the Brave Browser on all platforms.
-There are strict rate limits for most models, but one free model has a high rate limit.
+However, Brave's AI solution still faces challenges with multi-language support and contextual understanding.

 <div class="admonition danger" markdown>
 <p class="admonition-title">Page Content is Sent by Default</p>